paralus/website/docs/Single Sign On/slack.md

 On the **Mapper Configuration** screen, provide `https://raw.githubusercontent.com/paralus/core/main/_kratos/oidc-mappers/slack.jsonnet?token=GHSAT0AAAAAABPXWZYZR2EXM74KFPRRQZUCYVAFNPA` as the mapper url.
 Click Save & Exit.

-At this point, you have successfully added Slack as an identify provider for Paralus.
+At this point, you have successfully added Slack as an identity provider for Paralus.

 ## Verify Login with Slack